xwmx/nb/README.md

 - convenient filtering and listing,
 - [Internet Archive Wayback Machine](https://archive.org/web/) snapshot lookup for broken links,
-- tagging, pinning, search, and integration with other `nb` features.
+- tagging, pinning, and integration with other `nb` features.

 Page information is automatically downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit